miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 Try playing back our sequence.
 It sounds OK, but the music is a little overwhelming, even though we've already lowered the volume.
 We could lower the volume even further, but it would be ideal if the volume only decreased while the voice was speaking.
 Let's try another cool trick Adobe Premiere offers.

-["Ducking"](https://en.wikipedia.org/wiki/Ducking) (rel=undefined target=undefined) is an audio technique in which one audio track's volume is lowered to highlight another audio track.
+["Ducking"](https://en.wikipedia.org/wiki/Ducking) is an audio technique in which one audio track's volume is lowered to highlight another audio track.
 We could do it manually, but Premiere will do it for us automatically.

 First, let's tell Premiere what kind of audio we're working with, just the way we told it we were working with music earlier.
 Click on "Sonnet 15," the clip we just moved to the timeline, to select it.
 Then, in the Essential Sound panel, click the button for **Dialogue**.